Pyung Chang Tofu House

 Oakland, CA 94609

-Pyung Chang is a Korean restaurant located in the Temescal district of Oakland, where a cluster Korean restaurants are situated.
+Pyeong Chang is a Korean restaurant located in the Temescal district of Oakland, where a cluster Korean restaurants are situated.
 Burma Superstar is a couple doors down, while Bakesale Betty and Pizzaiolo are a block or two away.
 We were looking for some higher-quality Korean food than is present in San Francisco.
 Last visit was in March 2018.

 Signature Dishes – Soft Tofu Soup, Kalbi, Bibimbab.